 The baseline results in terms of Word Error Rate (WER) are shown in Table 1.
 The average WER for the 14 speakers (#01 to #14) is 35.24%, ranging from 4.82% for the speaker #06 to 83.33% for the speaker #13.
-This speaker, like #05 and #12 have a WER over 50%, which clearly shows the severeness of their speech impairment.
+This speaker, like #05 and #12 have a WER over 50%, which clearly show the severeness of their speech impairment.
 It is also noticeable the wide difference among different speakers, as all of them suffer from different kinds of impairments.

-3.3.
+4.2.
 Results with speaker dependent models

 The most simple and useful way in many cases to improve the performance of an ASR system is the use of speaker adaptation to create speaker dependent models that reduce the mismatch due to the speaker variability.
-Algorithms like Maximum A Posterior (MAP) [5] or Maximum Likelihood Linear Regression (MLLR) [9] are widely used for this task and obtain good performance in many cases.
+Algorithms like Maximum A Posterior (MAP) [5] or Maximum Likelihood Linear Regression (MLLR) [9] are widely used for this task and obtain good performance in many cases

 To check the possibility of using speaker adaptation as a way to make ASR systems available for speech impaired people some experiments with MAP adaptation were made.
-A leave-one-out strategy was used where three of the recorded series for every speaker were used to create a speaker dependent model to obtain the ASR results over the remaining serie.
-Final results per speaker were obtained as the averaged sum of the four results obtained over the four series of the RFI that every speaker recorded for the database used in the work.
-This means that four speaker dependent models were trained for every one of the 14 speakers.
+The strategy used was a leave-one-out with the four series of the RFI that every speaker recorded for the database used in the work.
+This means that four speaker dependent models leaving out every one of the four series, and the results in terms of WER were obtained over that lone serie.
+Final results per speaker were the averaged sum of the four results obtained.